Bayes can do magic!

 The formula is:

-Example: If dangerous fires are rare (1%) but smoke is fairly common (10%) due to factories, and 90% of dangerous fires make smoke then:
+Example: If dangerous fires are rare (1%) but smoke is fairly common (10%) due to barbecues, and 90% of dangerous fires make smoke then:

 Example: Picnic Day